Tireo/determine-value/README.md

 ## Installation

-To install **determineValue** in your node project just run this command:
+To install **determine-value** in your node project just run this command:

 ```
-npm i determineValue
+npm i determine-value
 ```

 ## Usage

-    let determineValue = require('determineValue');
+    let determineValue = require('determine-value');

     let a, b, c = 1;